-Family-owned Berry Bros and Diageo-owned Justerini & Brooks are the two big fine wine merchant rivals on St James’s Street in London.
+Family-owned Berry Bros and Diageo-owned Justerini & Brooks are the two big fine wine merchant rivals on St James's Street in London.
 Each held tastings of scores of the much-heralded 2005 burgundies in the same imposingly Edwardian Great Hall in Westminster on successive days last week, and each has already sold well over £2 million worth of wine as a result.
 They could have sold considerably more of this much-hyped vintage if only they could have persuaded growers to increase their allocations.
 Indeed Berrys had mailed out their printed offer before the tasting.
-Such was demand - particularly for the grandest, most expensive wines - that their man in Burgundy, Master of Wine Jasper Morris, told me, “it’s just a bonus to be able to taste them really.
-By last Friday, two days after the offer went out, we’d already sold as much wine as we did in the whole of the 2004 campaign.”
-Usually at these events, the wine merchant’s role is to encourage tasters to visit the order table.
+Such was demand - particularly for the grandest, most expensive wines - that their man in Burgundy, Master of Wine Jasper Morris (talking to wine consultant Susie De Paolis on the extreme left of the larger version of this picture of a Berry Bros tasting you can see above) told me,'it's just a bonus to be able to taste them really.
+By last Friday, two days after the offer went out, we'd already sold as much wine as we did in the whole of the 2004 campaign.'
+Usually at these events, the wine merchant's role is to encourage tasters to visit the order table.
 This year Morris was seen touring the tasting tables trying, generally in vain, to persuade the Burgundians present to sell him some more wine.

 All of this, together with the fact that there have been steep price rises for 2005 burgundies, up to 40 per cent on the much more coolly-received 2004 vintage for some of the most sought-after wines, partly in anticipation of the less glamorous 2006 vintage, makes the current frantic demand for the 2005s all the more remarkable - not least because the major commentators are yet to pronounce on which wines to buy.

 Slowly but surely however, the British at least have been turning into self-confident burgundy enthusiasts.
-“People in the UK have become much better educated in picking burgundy,” according to Graham Gardner.
-“Even the supermarkets have decent selections now.”
-Fortunately for the UK merchants allocating their 2005 Grands Crus, their assiduously courted well-heeled Asian customers are yet to fall en masse for burgundy.
+'People in the UK have become much better educated in picking burgundy,' according to Graham Gardner.
+'Even the supermarkets have decent selections now.'
+Fortunately for the UK merchants allocating their 2005 grands crus, their assiduously courted well-heeled Asian customers are yet to fall en masse for burgundy [that comment certainly dates this article - JR 2015].

 Perhaps some of the buzz surrounding this vintage is due to how unusually easy the wines are to taste at this early stage.
 The 2004s offered 12 months ago were – and still are - naturally high in acidity, and the samples shown in January 2006 had been plucked from cellars that had already seen cold winter temperatures which had had the effect of closing the wines down and making them more difficult to taste.
 Not only were the 2005 grapes unusually ripe and unusually healthy, this current European winter has been unusually mild in Burgundy, so the 2005 cask samples have been particularly fruity and easy to taste.